 (a) That is a major source; or

-(b) That is in a non-attainment or maintenance area for the pollutant which may constitute excess emissions; or
+(b) That is in a non-attainment or maintenance area for the regulated pollutant which may constitute excess emissions; or

-(c) From which the Department requires the application in section (2) of this rule.
+(c) From which DEQ requires the application in section (2).

-(2) The owner or operator must obtain prior Department authorization of startup and shutdown procedures.
-The owner or operator must submit to the Department a written application for approval of new procedures or modifications to existing procedures.
-The application must be submitted in time for the Department to receive it at least 72 hours before the first occurrence of a startup or shutdown event to which the procedures apply.
+(2) The owner or operator must obtain prior DEQ authorization of startup and shutdown procedures.
+The owner or operator must submit to DEQ a written application for approval of new procedures or modifications to existing procedures.
+The application must be submitted in time for DEQ to receive it at least 72 hours before the first occurrence of a startup or shutdown event to which the procedures apply.
 The application must:

 (a) Explain why the excess emissions during startup and shutdown cannot be avoided;